01Matrix/TransMedVision/README.md

-# Pre-trained Natural Image Models are Few-shot Learners for Medical Image Classification: COVID-19 Diagnosis as an Example
+# TransMedVision: Improving Medical Image Analysis Under Data Scarcity with Transferable Visual Representations

 This repository contains the code and datasets that hleps to direct users to reproduce our reported results.